avine/formation-angular-base/CahierExercices_en/01_start_angular.md

 ## TP 1: Start an Angular application

-In this first TP, we will initiate our first application ** Angular **, which will be reused in the following TPs.
+In this first TP, we will initiate our first application **Angular**, which will be reused in the following TPs.

 The initialization of this application will be broken down into several stages:

-- Creating an Angular project with `@ angular / cli`
+- Creating an Angular project with `@angular/cli`
 - Implementation of the main page
 - Creating the main component
 - Launch the server to test

 ### Creating the project

-The application, which we will implement, will be initialized via the `@ angular / cli` tool.
+The application, which we will implement, will be initialized via the `@angular/cli` tool.
 This tool will automate:

 - creation and configuration of the skeleton of the application
 - dependency management

-- Download `@ angular / cli` using` NPM`.
+- Download `@angular/cli` using` NPM`.
 This module requires a recent version of * NodeJS *

 - From your console, create a new project using the command `ng new Application --style = scss`